 Embassy of Brunei Darussalam

-Since the exact date of Eid won’t be known until 1-2 days before, making travel arrangements ahead of time is tricky.
-In my case, as much as I wanted to make it work, it likely won’t since I need to finalize my travel plans within the next two weeks.
-However, for those who have more flexibility, a last-minute trip to Brunei from neighboring Singapore or Malaysia won’t be such a difficult feat.
+Since the exact date of Eid won’t be known until 1-2 days before, making travel arrangements is tricky.
+In my case, as much as I wanted to make it work, it likely won’t.
+After all, I need to finalize my travel plans within the next two weeks.
+For those who have more flexibility, a last-minute trip to Brunei from neighboring Singapore or Malaysia is more feasible.